denten-books/plain-text/0-intro.md

 # Computational Poetics: An Introduction

-As I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
+As I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
 A pleasant female voice announces also "low battery."
-This is, as I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
-The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is encoded into the device.
-The smoke detector embodies that piece of legislation in its circuitry.
-We thus obtain a condition where the two meanings of code---as governance and machine instruction---coincide.
+This is, I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
+The clause requiring a "distinct audible signal before the battery is incapable of operating" is encoded into the device.
+The smoke detector literally embodies that piece of legislation in its circuitry.
+We thus obtain a condition where two meanings of code---as governance and machine instruction---coincide.
 Code equals code.

 I am at home, but I also receive a notification of the alarm on my mobile phone.
-Along with monitoring apps that help make my home smarter, the phone contains most of my library.
+Along with monitoring apps that help make my home "smarter," the phone contains most of my library.
 I often pick it up to read a book.
-However, what I mean by "reading a book" obscures a number of metaphors for a series of odd actions.
+However, the phrase "reading a book" obscures a number of metaphors for a series of odd actions.
 The "book" is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light